Albert-Setiawan/Capstone-Project-Machine-Learning/README.md

 # Capstone Project
 ## Machine Learning

-Repository ini digunakan untuk meninjau perkembangan code klasifikasi penyakit kulit yang kami buat.
+This repository is used to review the development of the skin disease classification code that we created.

 <br/>

-## Main branch indo
+## Main Branch
-Pada main branch terdapat beberapa Folder yakni Albert, Charlie, dan Assets Folder. <br/>
+In the main branch, there are several folders, namely Albert, Charlie, and Assets Folder.
-Di dalam Albert Folder adalah tempat dimana program-program code di upload, perkembangan dari code juga ada di sana <br/>
-Di dalam Charlie Folder adalah tempat tempat dimana program-program code di upload, perkembangan dari code juga ada di sana <br/>
-Assets Folder tempat menampung foto-foto yang nantinya akan ditampilkan di laman ini.
+Inside the Albert Folder is the place where the code programs are uploaded, the development of the code is also there Inside the Charlie Folder is the place where code programs are uploaded, the development of the code is also there Assets Folder where the photos are held which will later be displayed on this page.

 <br/>